DavOlufuwa/lendsqr-fe-test/README.md

 ### Prerequisites

-List any software or dependencies that users need to have installed before they can use your project.
-Include versions if necessary.
+You need to have the following installed on your computer.

 - Node.js (v14+)
-- npm or yarn
+- yarn

 ### Installation